 The only thing you need to make chicken bone broth are bones, and water.
 This is why it *blows* my mind that people are paying $10 a bag for it at the store… It’s crazy.

 If you’ve heard about bone broth, but don’t really even get what the hype is about it, let me explain.

 What is bone broth?

-The bones and vegetables cook low and slow, creating an extremely nutrient dense, delicious broth.
+The chicken bones (or beef bones for beef broth) and vegetables cook low and slow, creating an extremely nutrient dense, delicious broth.

 There are all kinds of benefits to drinking broth – and I actually wrote a whole post about it- Bone Broth Benefits.

 Many people drink bone broth because it’s so nutrient packed.
 When the bones are cooked low and slow they release their naturally occurring collagen + gelatin which is thought to be great for your gut health, skin + nails!